Ansampes/PLPAWeek1/README.md

 III.
 Mastering Machine: The adoption of cloud computing and DevOps enabled organizations to leverage advanced machine capabilities, such as automated scaling and AI-driven monitoring tools, to optimize system performance and reliability.

 3. List and briefly explain the phases of the Software Development Life Cycle
+List and briefly explain the phases of the Software Development Life Cycle.
+Planning, requirement analysis, design, coding, and testing

+I. Planning:

+* Purpose: Define project scope, goals, timelines, and resources.

+* Activities: Identify stakeholders, determine feasibility, and outline project deliverables.

+* Outcome: A detailed project plan that guides subsequent phases.

+II.
+Requirement Analysis:

+* Purpose: Gather and document all requirements from stakeholders.

+* Activities: Conduct interviews, surveys, and workshops to capture functional and non-functional requirements.

+* Outcome: A comprehensive requirements document that outlines what the software should do.

+III.
+Design:

+* Purpose: Create a detailed blueprint of the software architecture.

+* Activities: Develop system architecture, user interface designs, and technical specifications.

+* Outcome: A design document that outlines how the software will be built.

+IV.
+Coding:

+* Purpose: Translate the design into executable code.

+* Activities: Write, review, and refine the source code based on the design specifications.

+* Outcome: A working software prototype or build.

+V. Testing:

+* Purpose: Verify that the software meets the requirements and works as expected.

+* Activities: Conduct unit testing, integration testing, system testing, and user acceptance testing (UAT).

+* Outcome: A validated software product ready for deployment.